-- 1 Open the dome and place the base of the FireBox in the bottom of the grill. - 2 Place the FireBox Ring on top of the Firebox.
+1 Open the dome and place the Slide-Out Ash Drawer in the bottom of the grill so handle aligns with lower vent opening.
+2 Place the base of the FireBox over the Slide-Out Ash Drawer aligning the opening of the base with the ash drawer handle.